 Shamrock Ranch, consisting of 200 acres at the southern boundary of Pacifica, has been under the same family ownership since 1944 and presently includes an active dog kennel, boarding facility, and two residences served by wells.
-Since the construction of the Caltrans bridge for the Tom Lantos Tunnel, the property owners have raised concerns about the viability of the wells and inquired about water service on several occasions.
+Since the construction of the Caltrans bridge for the

+Tom Lantos Tunnel, the property owners have raised concerns about the viability of the wells and inquired about water service on several occasions.
 Most recently the staff from the Regional Water Board has contacted LAFCo about the process for a water connection for the Ranch.
-NCCWD and the landowner should jointly study the operational benefits of fiscal and annexation of Shamrock Ranch to the District.
+NCCWD and the landowner should jointly study the fiscal and operational benefits of annexation of Shamrock Ranch to the District.
 Any other matter related to effective or efficient service delivery, as required by commission policy.
+No additional issues have been identified.